adi868/LIRI-Bot/README.md

 * A preview link of the song from Spotify
 * The album that the song is from

-3. **If you type: node liri.js movie-this '<movie name here>'**
+3. **If you type: node liri.js movie-this `<movie name here>`**

-This will show the following information about the song in your terminal/bash window:
+This will show the following information about the movie in your terminal/bash window:

   * Title of the movie.
   * Year the movie came out.